dhargitai/lattixiq/docs/prd/4-user-flow-features.md

         - **Topics/Themes:** `Career`, `Self-Doubt`, `Productivity`, etc.
         - **Key Concepts:** `Imposter Syndrome`, `perfectionism`, `decision paralysis`.
     3. **Personalized Alerts & Recommendations:** A rule-based engine will use the structured AI analysis to provide proactive guidance.
-        - *Example:* `IF Topic = 'Self-Doubt' AND Sentiment = 'Negative' for >2 entries in a week, THEN suggest a new roadmap on 'Building Confidence' featuring models like 'Excessive Self-Regard Tendency' [cite: 2039-2041] as a learning module.`
+        - *Example:* `IF Topic = 'Self-Doubt' AND Sentiment = 'Negative' for >2 entries in a week, THEN suggest a new roadmap on 'Building Confidence' featuring models like 'Excessive Self-Regard Tendency'.`